MrHadik/Node-SQL/README.md

 # Node-SQL

-Node-SQL is simple CRUD opration using Node.js as backend and for database used phpmyadmin
+Node-SQL is simple CRUD operation using Node.js as backend and for database used phpmyadmin